bcgov/entity/rfcs/rfc-involuntary-dissolutions.md

 ## Involuntary Dissolutions Job

-Assumption:
+Assumptions:
 - Runs every day
+- Maximum number of dissolutions that can be initiated per day will be retrieved from **configuration** table
 - Number of dissolutions that can be initiated per day will be retrieved from **configuration** table
 - Days of the week that dissolutions can be initiated will be retrieved from **configuration** table
+- Dissolution on-hold flag will be retrieved from **configuration** table

+### 1. Dissolutions on-hold check
+1. Retrieve **DISSOLUTIONS_ON_HOLD** flag in **configuration** table.
+2. If flag is true, update all in-progress **status** columns in **batches** and **batch_processing** to **HOLD**.
+3. Exit the job as no new businesses should enter the dissolution process and businesses already in the dissolution processes should also halt all processing.

+Notes:
+* In the case where it is required to only halt new eligible businesses from entering the involuntary dissolution process, the **NUM_DISSOLUTIONS_ALLOWED** configuration can be set to zero.
+Businesses that were already in the process of being dissolved before **NUM_DISSOLUTIONS_ALLOWED** was set to zero would continue the dissolution process.

-### 1. Initiating dissolution process for new businesses where AR has not been filed for 2 yrs and 2 months
+### 2. Initiating dissolution process for new businesses where AR has not been filed for 2 yrs and 2 months
 Use **businesses.last_ar_date** and other relevant business rules to determine candidate businesses that can enter dissolution process.

 1. Retrieve cron string from **NEW_DISSOLUTIONS_SCHEDULE** in **configuration** table.
 This cron string stores which days of the week new dissolutions can be initiated.